GaelMauri/SQL-Tryout/README.md

 ## QUERIES AND CODE
 ### Item Creation
-For database and dataset creation, plus storing data within these datasets, the .sql files found in the [material_loading folder](/material_loading/).
+The queries for database and dataset creation, plus storing data within these datasets, can be found in the .sql files inside the [material_loading folder](/material_loading/).
 The queries used are the following:

 *Database Creation*
 ```sql